 Decades later, the terms geriatric, advanced age and elderly are still attached women to 35 and above who are pregnant, but the science has advanced to the point where that age cutoff may seem arbitrary.

-"Women are worried about much more than Down syndrome," said Mehta-Lee.
+"Women are worried about much more than Down syndrome," Mehta-Lee said.
 "And some really healthy 35-year-olds are going to have better outcomes than some 34-year-olds."

 Women 35 and older, though, do have to deal with the reality of time and aging.

-"All women have had our eggs since fetal life, and those are the same eggs we've had all of our lives and they just begin to divide more abnormally over time, so there are genetic risk factors," said Mehta-Lee.
+"All women have had our eggs since fetal life, and those are the same eggs we've had all of our lives, and they just begin to divide more abnormally over time, so there are genetic risk factors," Mehta-Lee said.
 "And diabetes, hypertension and obesity all disproportionately affect women who are older, and those can affect how we carry pregnancy."